Press Kit

-50 words (updated August 2023)
+50 words (updated September 2024)

-100 words (updated November 2023)
+100 words (updated September 2024)

-150 words (updated November 2023)
+150 words (updated September 2024)

-Long bio (updated April 2024)
+Long bio (updated October 2024)

-Kate Heartfield is an author, teacher and editor in Ottawa, Canada.
-Her next novel, The Tapestry of Time, is coming from HarperVoyager UK in autumn 2024.
+Her most recent novel, The Tapestry of Time, was published by HarperVoyager UK in autumn 2024.
 It tells the story of four clairvoyant sisters in France and England during the Second World War, as they race against Nazi occultists for control of the Bayeux Tapestry.

 Most of her novels combine a historical setting with a speculative element, and she frequently explores feminist themes in her work.
 In her novel The Valkyrie (2023, HarperVoyger UK), the women who’ve taken the blame for catastrophe in several Norse and Germanic legends rewrite their story.
 Her novel The Embroidered Book (2022, HarperVoyager UK), a historical fantasy about Marie Antoinette and her sister Maria Carolina, explores themes of women and power in the Enlightenment.
 It was a Sunday Times, Globe and Mail and Toronto Star bestseller.
 It was shortlisted for the Ottawa Book Award, and won the Aurora Award for Best Novel.

 She also writes tie-in fiction.
 Her novel Assassin’s Creed: The Magus Conspiracy was published in summer 2022, from Aconyte Books, and the sequel, Assassin’s Creed: The Resurrection Plot, in summer 2023.
+The Resurrection Plot was shortlisted for a Scribe Award from the International Association of Media Tie-In Writers.

 Kate’s first novel, Armed in Her Fashion, was published by ChiZine Publications in 2018.
 It received a starred review from Publishers Weekly, and won the Aurora Award for Best Novel, and was a finalist for the Crawford and Locus awards.
 It was re-released from HarperVoyager UK in 2023 in a revised edition, as The Chatelaine.
 It’s a weird, dark medieval fantasy about a woman who leads a raid on Hell to get back the money she’s owed from her dead husband.